 This list isn’t just a roundup of what’s “buzzing”—it’s a reminder.
 A reminder to show up for the work being made by Black filmmakers.
 Watch these films.
 Sit with them.
 Talk about them.
 Share what you loved—or what didn’t land for you.
 But give them that chance.
 Give them your eyes, your thoughts, your conversations.

 Because community support means more than just clapping at the premiere.
 It’s about being part of the ecosystem that allows these stories to keep getting made.
-So here’s your watchlist: movies and documentaries directed by Black directors and released in 2025 that deserve your time and attention.
+So here’s your watchlist: movies from Black directors and released in 2025 that deserve your time and attention.
 At least once.

 Let’s keep the conversation (and support) going.